 • Nurture and bond with your baby

 • Get infant care and feeding tips

 • Manage and reduce stress

 To be a participant of the Black Infant Health Program, call (707) 553-5055.

 Providers may fax a MCAH Central Referral Form to (707)784-2229.

 BIH Community Advisory Board

-The mission of the Black Infant Health (BIH) advisory Board is to reduce infant mortality rates in African American families by providing strategies to reduce barriers to care and advocacy around health issues relating to the African American community.
+The mission of the Black Infant Health (BIH) advisory board is to reduce infant mortality rates in African-American families by providing strategies that reduce barriers to prenatal care and advocate around health issues relating to the African-American community.